You are listening to the Sean Hannity Radio Show Podcast.

 But nobody seems to really care about that.

-Now, later in the program, I think this is one of the biggest unreported Stories out there, and that is the very odd indictment of this IT guy that was working for Debbie Wasserman Schultz.
+Now, later in the program, I think this is one of the biggest unreported stories out there, and that is the very odd indictment of this IT guy that was working for Debbie Wasserman Schultz.

-And when you look at this particular case and the guy who had all the money, yeah, you've heard his name a million times before.
+And when you look at this particular case and the guy who had all the money, you've heard his name a million times before.

-But anyway, uh Imra uh Imran is his name.
+But anyway, Imranwan is his name.

-Um, why did she keep him on the payroll?
+Why did she keep him on the payroll?

 Why did he have people that had been fired from McDonald's on the payroll?